mantidproject/mantid/docs/source/algorithms/LoadMuonNexus-v2.rst

 -  TODO get XML descriptions of Muon instruments.
 This data is not in existing Muon Nexus files.
--  TODO load the spectra detector mapping.
-This may be very simple for Muon instruments.

 Version Identification
 ######################